yairdar/devpod/docs/devpod-get-env-ready.md

 It works the same way on cloud computing instances like AWS EC2, in Docker
 containers or on desktop machines.

+> Note that Devpod requires internet access in order to work.

 ## [Quick Install](https://github.com/yairdar/devpod/blob/main/README.md#quick-install)

 There are two ways to Quick Install the Devpod: **Setup Base** and **Setup Base